Musayilllmaz/Covid-Dasbhoard-Visualization-on-Tableau/README.md

 # Covid-Dasbhoard-Visualization-on-Tableau
-COVID Portfolio Project                                                                                 This project contain covid data between 28.01.2020 to 30.04.2021.
+This project contain covid data between 28.01.2020 to 30.04.2021.
 I made some data visualiation on Tableau